-- d) lodgement with the Trustee of the person's application for their investment amount, subject to the minimum amount; and - e) satisfactory completion of the application described in (a) above, together with provision of their application money by 2pm on the 10th of the month (or the last Business Day prior to the 10th if the 10th is not a Business Day) (Application Quarter) (subject to the Trustee's discretion to accept applications within an Application Quarter after this time).
-Applications received after this time will be processed in the following quarter (subject to the Trustee's discretion described above); and - f) the Trustee's acceptance of the application.
+- a) lodgement with the Trustee of the person's application for their investment amount, subject to the minimum amount; and - b) satisfactory completion of the application described in (a) above, together with provision of their Application Money by 2pm on the 10th of the month (or the last Business Day prior to the 10th if the 10th is not a Business Day) (Application Quarter) (subject to the Trustee's discretion to accept applications within an Application Quarter after this time).
+Applications received after this time will be processed in the following quarter (subject to the Trustee's discretion described above); and - c) the Trustee's acceptance of the application and satisfactory completion of AML/CTF checks.

-The number of Units issued will be based on the Application Money less the Access fee and the unit price calculated on the last Business Day of the Application Quarter (or on such other valuation day determined by the Trustee).
-Those Units will be issued as soon as practicable after the close of the Application Quarter.
-In limited circumstances, an issue of Units may be delayed if there is a delay in valuing the underlying portfolio.
+The Applicant will acquire an interest in the Fund upon satisfactory completion of AML/CTF checks and acceptance of the application.
+Thereafter, Units will be issued.
+The number of Units issued will be based on the Application Money less the Access fee (including the impact of GST) and the unit price calculated as at the last Business Day of the Application Quarter (or as at such other valuation day determined by the Trustee).